 Note: Allowing for grain compaction

-The Canadian Grain Commission determined approximate kg/hL by definition takes into account the compaction of grain.
-Conversion to approximate lb/bu from this number will result in the lb/bu figure also allowing for grain compaction... therefore referred to as Avery.
+The Canadian Grain Commission predicted approximate kg/hL by definition takes into account the compaction of grain.
+Conversion to approximate lb/bu from this number will result in the lb/bu figure also allowing for grain compaction and therefore is referred to as Avery.

 lb/Winchester bu (lb/W bu)